endritber/SRCNN/README.md

 ## Train and Test

-Dataset converted to HDF5 are used in the training and testing part.
+Dataset converted to HDF5 are used in the training and evaluation part.
 For training T91 dataset is used, as for validation dataset Set14 is used.
 Create a models directory to save the models.

 Train Example